ploopyco/mouse/README.md

 What are you waiting for?
 Your new life awaits.

+## QMK Firmware

+If you're looking for a hex file containing working QMK code with a keymapping compatible with VIA, it's available here.
+The hex was built with QMK version 0.11.1.

 ## Under what license is this released?

 The firmware is released under GPLv3, as per the license requirements set out in the original [QMK firmware](https://github.com/qmk/qmk_firmware).
 The PCB schematic is released under OHL CERN v1.2.
 Check the respective LICENSE.md files for full license text.